tomjoht/tomjoht.github.io/_posts/2015/2015-07-01-three-questions-i-receive-every-week.md

 About five years ago, I used to actually respond to these questions (see the [Beginners category](https://idratherbewriting.com/category-beginners/)).
 Then I started pushing them out to my colleagues and invited them to respond.
 A lot of times my colleagues wrote really detailed responses, writing more than 1,5000 to 3,000 words sometimes.

 Then I stopped responding and just recommended to students that they post a tweet to #techcomm with their questions, or join the techwhir-l listserv and ask someone there.

+{% include ads.html %}

 I would like to take a moment to let all academic professors of tech comm know how much I hate getting these assignment emails.
 At some point, I'll probably point students to boilerplate questions and responses that they can simply copy and paste without contacting me in the first place.